Aharoni-Lab/Aharoni-Lab.github.io/Research/index.md

 large-scale neural circuits with single cell precision in freely behaving animals.
 This project will fill this gap by developing open-source, head-mounted miniature microscopes with spatiotemporal illumination capabilities for both patterned photo-stimulation and improved neural imaging in freely behaving animals.
-To maximize the impact of our efforts, all tools and technologies developed for this proposal will be open-source and shared widely with the scientific community through online resources and technical workshops.
+To maximize the impact of our efforts, all tools and technologies developed for this project will be open-source and shared widely with the scientific community through online resources and technical workshops.

 ### Additional new generations of minature microscopes